Homework 6

 in 1/2, 2/3, 15/32, 65/4, 16/5.
 You should represent rational numbers

-by two int
+by two int values, numerator and denominator.

 We want to store rational numbers in canonical form, meaning the rational number 9/12 would be stored as 3/4 and 25/5 would be stored as 5/1.
 This is discussed more below.